upamanyudas/upamanyudas.github.io/_posts/work/2016-11-22-fireflies-of-purushwadi.markdown

   </div>
 </p>

 This post was longtime due.
+2015 and 2016 has been two extremely disastrous years.
+2015 with the death of my father & 2016 with my mother's death.
+But among the deaths, I am still amused to see so much life around.
+Life amazes me.
+Here's one of my experiences with a different kind of life & nature.

 I have always liked Bombay.
 One of the reason might be because I grew up there.
 But, only recently, I realised, how much more there is to Maharashta, than I could have ever seen if I would have stayed in Bombay.
 Hence, when I shaifted temporarily to Kolkata, I was one of the very few, who had some property back in Bombay.
 And I must tell you what a peace it was.
 One would get a primary idea about my love for Bombay and its rains by reading [Post No. 1](http://kalam.upamanyu.in/writings/rains/) and [Post No. 2](http://kalam.upamanyu.in/writings/washed-away-2/).